mozman/ezdxf/docs/source/render/mesh.rst

 .. class:: MeshDiagnose

-    Diagnose tools for :class:`MeshBuilder` which can be used to detect topology errors for closed surfaces.
+    Diagnose tool which can be used to analyze and detect errors of :class:`MeshBuilder` objects like topology errors for closed surfaces.
     The object contains cached values, which do not get updated if the source mesh will be changed!

     .. note::